 Who Exactly is a Consumer?

 An individual who buys or purchases any kinds of products and/or goods and services, not for resale or manufacturing purposes, but only for their personal use, is called a consumer.
 A consumer can either be one person or a group of individuals.

-Consumer Protection works for both the business and consumers.
+Consumer Protection works for both the business and the consumers.
 The consumers, in order to acquire the correct information of the product and services, require this consumer protection forum to keep them updated about their purchase.
 This enables the customers to make rational decisions and prevents them from misleading information broadcasted by the businesses.

 We have already enhanced our scope about what is ‘Consumer Protection’, here in this section we will know about the measures initiated and the contributions done by the government in this legal protection for the consumers.

 Consumer Protection Measures have been initiated all over India.
 The measures are also in the form of Acts that are reformed and restructured from time to time.

 1. The Consumer Protection Act, 1986

 This Act protects the rights of the consumers and makes them aware of their rights as a consumer.
 There are three-tier redressal forums to protect the rights of the consumer.

 The Indian Contract Act lays down the conditions that need to be fulfilled by the parties who contract in an agreement.
 This act regulates the buyers by keeping a legal check on their promise to sell authentic products to the seller.
 This Act protects the interest of both parties.
 It takes care that the contract is not breached, else respective remuneration has to be paid for such breach.

 This protects the rights of the consumers in case the products received by them are sub-standard.